mahdiDedsec/SDKLibrary-4.0/README.md

 * You can now connect remote to any Sql Server database directly
 * Some bug fixes
 * New triangle names in Console class
+* Network tools are now available
+* Change in DirectorySystem methods
+* Support Xml and Json files
+* New compiler method
+* More bug fixes

 ## Run